-Responsible for program set-up and maintenance of allowable services in Essentia, timely billing of services, and Accounts Receivable management.
-Staff conduct daily review of services that have errors or require authorization and correct before event processing.
+Responsible for program set-up and maintenance of allowable services in SmartCare, timely billing of services, and Accounts Receivable management.
+Staff conduct daily reviews of services that have errors or require authorization and correct before event processing.
 Weekly claims submissions are completed to all insurances and monthly invoicing is done to fee-for-service contracts and self-pay accounts.
-Daily posting of all fee-for-service payments done in Essentia and self-pay deposit reconciliation all of locations.
+Daily posting of all fee-for-service payments made in SmartCare and self-pay deposit reconciliation for all locations.
 Billing Clerks work errors received on insurance remittance, advise payments, and work all services that have not been paid.
 Staff work to support to our patients with issues or questions regarding balances that are made via phone, internet, or website.

-Amanda Cox-Miller - Billing Manager
+Amanda Cox-Miller - Billing Manager Cherise Elmore - Director of Billing